 - Upstream again from Vauxhall to Chelsea which at the time was a farming area outside London. - Thomas Girtin's The White House at Chelsea is a topographical landscape.
 This painting was produced in the first year of the century and many regard it as one of the great landscapes of the century.
 As we have seen landscape painting was established in the 18th century but became an important subject in the 19th century. - This painting accurately represents a particular stretch of the Thames.
 One reason such accurate topographical paintings were produced was to enable engravings to be made for the rapidly growing market for travel guides and the market for travel guides for Britain was fuelled by the fact we were at war and no one could travel abroad. - In 1800 we were in the middle of the wars with France.
-This meant that the Grand Tour of Europe was suspended and there was an increased interest in visiting sublime and picturesque sites in Britain.
+This meant that the Grand Tour of Europe was suspended and there was an increased interest in visiting sublime and picturesque sites in

+Britain.
 This idyllic scene gives no hint of the conflict abroad and it inspires patriotic feelings through invoking a mood.
 It is not just an accurate representation of a scene - it does something few earlier landscapes attempted which was to invoke a mood, of stillness, a reflective mood of lost time as the light slowly fades and the beauty of England.

 - Thomas Girtin is little known today but an anecdote involving Turner shows us how just how well he was regarded. - A dealer went to Turner's house and after looking through his drawings, had the audacity to say, 'I have a drawing out there in my hackney coach, finer than any of yours.'
 Turner bit his lip, looked first angry, then meditative.
 At length he broke silence: 'Then I tell you what it is.
 You have got Tom Girtin's White House at Chelsea'. - Turner knew Girtin well as they were the same age and students together.
 Unfortunately Girtin died aged only 27.
 He died painting variously reported as asthma or 'ossification of the heart'.
-Turner said after his death in 1802, 'Poor Tom.......If Tom Girtin had lived, I should have starved'. - On the right is Battersea Old Bridge and we are looking upstream across the Thames towards Battersea.
-The Old Bridge was wooden and opened in 1771 but was never a great success and was dangerous to shipping but it was not demolished until 1885 and has been the subject for many famous artists including Camille Pissarro, J. M. W. Turner, John Sell Cotman, John Atkinson Grimshaw, Walter Greaves and James McNeill Whistler. - The windmill known as the Red House Mill belonged to Joseph Freeman and the white house is where Battersea Park is today (opened 1858, formerly marshland popular for duelling, and growing lavender and 'Battersea Bunches' of asparagus).
+Turner said after his death in 1802, 'Poor Tom......If Tom Girtin had lived, I should have starved'. - On the right is Battersea Old Bridge and we are looking upstream across the Thames towards Battersea.
+The windmill known as the Red House Mill belonged to Joseph Freeman and the white house is where Battersea Park is today (opened 1858, formerly marshland popular for duelling, and growing lavender and 'Battersea Bunches' of asparagus).
 On the other side of the river is Chelsea Old Church which was destroyed in the Second World War (1941). - One of the most interesting buildings is to the right of the Mill.
 I thought at first it might be the pagoda in Kew but that is further away.
-I then thought it was All Saints Church in Fulham as that had a similar structure on top in 1800. - I now believe it is Fowler's Mill, a horizontal windmill (or vertical-axis windmill) erected in Battersea in 1788 (until c.
+I then thought it was All Saints Church in Fulham as that

+- had a similar structure on top in 1800. - I now believe it is Fowler's Mill, a horizontal windmill (or vertical-axis windmill) erected in Battersea in 1788 (until c.
 1825) on the site of Bolingbroke House (pulled down in 1763 and owned by Henry St John, 1st Viscount Bolingbroke, 1678-1751, pronounced 'bullingbrook').
-It was 120 foot tall, the tallest windmill in England (at Great Yarmouth there was one

-102 foot tall) and a well known sight at Battersea.
+It was 120 foot tall, the tallest windmill in England (at Great Yarmouth there was one 102 foot tall) and a well known sight at Battersea.
 There were not many horizontal windmills in England, but there was another at Margate (Hooper's Mill), and it is thought they were invented independently from the horizontal windmills in the Middle East.